daffainfo/ctf-writeup/picoCTF 2023/More SQLi/README.md

 > Can you find the flag on this website.

 ## About the Challenge
-We have been given a simple website that contains login form, here is the preview of the website
+We were given a simple website that contains login form, here is the preview of the website

 ![preview](images/preview.png)